 After the pre-hand-off meeting, the Conversion Specialist assigned to the conversion begins working with the plan sponsor, prior administrator, and party that holds assets to determine the timeframe for the conversion.
 Once this timeframe is established, the timeframe is communicated to the plan sponsor and financial intermediary.
-The Specialists then completes various Conversion Checklists to confirm accuracy of the setup process (Control 2.8).
+A Conversion Checklist is completed by the Conversion Manager to evaluate the completeness of the conversion process for new plans.
+(Control 2.8).
 The Conversion Team reviews the information provided by the plan sponsor and generates a summary document out of Omni to determine if participant information items such as eligibility, vesting, methods of allocation and other pertinent provisions were completed and Plan Consultant performs a secondary review (Control 2.6).